 From the starting point you will go down a slight hill towards the Ledwyche Brook in the valley at the bottom.
 Cross the brook via the footbridge, which is actually the Elan Valley water supply for Birmingham and the West Midlands and follow the marked footpath signs to the top of the hill.

-There are a large number of marked trails, footpaths, bridleways and tracks through woodland owned by The Forestry Commission.
-Three car parks serve as the starting point for the all the trails and other footpaths.
+Mortimer Forest is about 1 mile west of Ludlow, here there are a large number of marked trails, footpaths, bridleways and tracks through woodland owned by The Forestry Commission.
+Three car parks (marked on map) serve as the starting point for the trails and other footpaths.

 The landscape of the Forest is dominated by limestone ridges.
 The sometimes steep slopes and moderate height of the forest provides magnificent views in clear weather.